-The School of Mathematics and Statistics invites applications for one of three 3-year Rankin-Sneddon Research Fellowships in the School of Mathematics and Statistics.
+The School of Mathematics and Statistics invites applications for a 3-year Rankin-Sneddon Research Fellowship in the School of Mathematics and Statistics.
+More than one appointment may be made.
 The candidates will undertake independent research in a field of mathematics (pure or applied) that complements or reinforces the existing research strengths within the School.

 It is the University of Glasgow’s mission to foster an inclusive climate, which ensures equality in our working, learning, research and teaching environment.